 ARTICLE V - PHiT BOARD OF DIRECTORS, EXECUTIVE COMMITTEE, OFFICERS AND NOMINATING COMMITTEE

 SECTION B. PHiT BOARD COMPOSITION.
-The PHiT Board shall be comprised of the: (i) PHiTOfficers, as defined in Section D of this Article V; (ii) PHiT Representative to the AMA Resident and Fellow Section; (iii) PHiT Residency Program Liaison Chair; (iv) PHiT Resident representative to the ACGME PM&R Residency Review Committee; and (v) PHiT Appointments to the Academy’s Membership Committee, Medical Education Committee, Quality Practice and Policy Committee, and Public and Professional Awareness Committee.
+The PHiT Board shall be comprised of the: (i) PHiT Officers, as defined in Section D of this Article V; (ii) PHiT Representative to the AMA Resident and Fellow Section; (iii) PHiT Residency Program Liaison Chair; and (iv) PHiT Appointments to the Academy's Membership Committee, Medical Education Committee, and Quality, Practice, Policy and Research Committee.

 SECTION C. EXECUTIVE COMMITTEE.
 The PHiT Executive Committee (“Executive Committee”) shall manage the business and affairs of the PHiT between meetings of the PHiT Board.
-The Executive Committee shall consist of the PHiT Officers and the Academy’s Membership Director.
-The Academy’s Membership Director shall serve on the Executive Committee ex-officio without a vote.
+The Executive Committee shall consist of the PHiT Officers and the Academy’s Director of Membership Relations.
+The Academy’s Director of Membership Relations shall serve on the Executive Committee ex-officio without a vote.
 The Executive Committee shall act in accordance with the authorization granted by the Academy as set forth in this Charter, as may be further limited or expanded from time to time by the Academy.
 Without limiting the foregoing, the Executive Committee’s authority to act is at all times subject to the Academy’s approval.

 SECTION D. OFFICERS.
 The officers of the PHiT shall include the PHiT President, Vice President, Secretary, and Immediate Past-President (“Officers").